Installation of Thermostat Roll up Motor System

 • The electronic controller counts seconds (not motor shaft rotations) to “know” where the curtain is, from closed to open.
 See image4, with the motors in their closed (bottom) position, push the “Close” button on the controller for 5 seconds.
 This instructs the controller that the motors are at their zero point or bottom of travel.

-• Now, run the motors up by pushing the “Open” button once, then push again the button when the motor hit the limit switch, to stop the upward travel counting of controller.
+• Now, run the motors up by pushing the “Open” button once, then push again the button when the motor hit the limit switch, to stop the upward travel.
 Finally push the “Open” button for 5 seconds to set the elapse time from closed to open.

 • Now that the elapse time has been set, you can test the operation by pushing the “open or close” buttons and the curtain motors should automatically stop where they’ve been instructed to do so.

-*Please note, don’t mix up the OPEN/CLOSE button when the lower and upper position, it may cause the motor can’t go downwards at the top, as the controller recognizes the upper position as 0000 position.
+Please Note: don’t mix up the OPEN/CLOSE button when the lower and upper position, it may cause the motor can’t go downwards at the top, as the controller recognizes the upper position as 0000 position; Or the motor can’t go upwards at the bottom, as the controller recognizes the the maximum position as 0000.

 When you are satisfied that the controller knows it’s lower and upper positions and the number of seconds between, it’s time to set the open and close temperature limits as well as all the other parameters.